 Maat @ www.thefrugalchicken.com is an authority on backyard chicken keeping and homesteading.
 She has been featured in several media outlets and has a YouTube channel.

-Is your favorite blog on the list?
-Let us know in the comments below.
+Who did I miss?
+Link your favorite homesteading bloggers in the comments below and I will check them out!
 And if you found this post helpful, please share.
 Thanks!